Go God Go: Production

 Series co-creators Trey Parker and Matt Stone described the production of "Go God Go" and "Go God Go XII" as "painful", mainly because of how it deals with atheism.
 They spoke about how difficult it is to make such a subject humorous without seeming "preachy".
-For a time, the episode actually did end up feeling "preachy" because too many ideas and statements were present.
+The creators decided the episode actually did end up feeling "preachy" because too many ideas and statements were present.
 To rectify this, large portions of the episodes that more reflected Parker and Stone's personal opinions were removed and replaced with less serious material.

 The decision to do an episode with the theme of atheism was finalized when Penn Jillette emailed Parker and Stone expressing his disappointment in finding out that they are not atheists themselves.
 Parker and Stone's religion was questioned in an interview, which prompted Jillette's email.
-It was assumed that they were atheists, so in the interview they clarified that they were not strictly atheists.
-While this was happening, Parker was anticipating the release of the Nintendo Wii, so it was decided that this scenario would also be a theme in the episode.
+It was assumed that they were atheists, so in the interview they clarified that they were not strictly atheists, although Stone has since stated that he is an atheist.
+While this was happening, Parker was anticipating the release of the Wii, so it was decided that this scenario would also be a theme in the episode.

-At the end of "Go God Go", Cartman is sent to the future; Parker and Stone loved the idea, in-part because it presented the opportunity for easy-to-write material.
-However, they had essentially forced themselves to create another episode, which they partially disliked because it meant they'd have to write more material that concerns atheism when they felt they had done enough.
+At the end of "Go God Go", Cartman is sent to the future; Parker and Stone loved the idea, in part because it presented the opportunity for easy-to-write material.
+However, they had essentially forced themselves to create another episode, which they partially disliked because it meant they'd have to write more material concerning atheism when they felt they had done enough.

 Several aspects of both "Go God Go" and "Go God Go XII" pay homage to Buck Rogers in the 25th Century, a science fiction adventure television series produced by Universal Studios.
 Richard Dawkins and his book The God Delusion is also parodied.
 Parker and Stone were very pleased with the work of the animation staff in regards to the designs of the scenes in the future, particularly praising them for accomplishing so much in the short amount of time that a South Park episode is produced.